 Healthy eating is promoted through daily routines as well through specific activities during health weeks where children learning about food.

 Planning and teaching in EYFS is similar to that in Key Stage 1.
 The children are expected to develop a specific set of skills and knowledge appropriate to their age.
 This is often beyond the expectations that are set out in the end of year Early Learning Goals, in order to prepare them for our year 1 curriculum.

 As well as topic work and the discrete teaching of skills and knowledge, children in EYFS are given the opportunity to continually practise and embed their skills through the areas of provision set up in the indoor and outdoor learning environments.

 How do we know that our children are making progress?

 Ongoing assessments of the children's knowledge and skills is observed by the class teacher.
 Misconceptions are addressed and next steps carefully planned.
 Children's outcomes are compared to the subject specific skills and knowledge documents.
-At the end of a block of discrete teaching (or term) subject leaders gather an overview of children's ouctomes in each subject area.
-This is used to plan approriate next steps for their future learning, as well as provide an overview of learning within a subject area across the whole school.
+At the end of a block of discrete teaching (or term) subject leaders gather an overview of children's outcomes in each subject area.
+This is used to plan appropriate next steps for their future learning, as well as provide an overview of learning within a subject area cross the whole school.